Andrew Litton

 Andrew Litton (born May 16, 1959, New York City) is an American orchestral conductor.
 Litton is a graduate of The Fieldston School.

+Biography

-He studied piano with Nadia Reisenberg and conducting with Sixten Ehrling at the Juilliard School of Music in New York, receiving his Bachelor of Music degree and his Master of Music degree from in piano and conducting.
+He studied piano with Nadia Reisenberg and conducting with Sixten Ehrling at the Juilliard School of Music in New York, receiving his Bachelor of Music degree and his Master of Music degree in piano and conducting.
 He also received lessons in conducting from Walter Weller at the Salzburg Mozarteum and Edoardo Müller in Milan.
 His early teachers included John DeMaio.
 The youngest-ever winner of the BBC International Conductors Competition in 1982, he served as Assistant Conductor at Teatro alla Scala and Exxon/Arts Endowment Assistant Conductor for the National Symphony Orchestra in Washington D.C. under Mstislav Rostropovich (1982-1985), where subsequently he was Associate Conductor (1985-1986).
 Litton was a participant in the Affiliate Artists Exxon-Arts Endowment Conductors Program.
 In 2003, he was awarded Yale University's Sanford Medal.

 Litton started his conducting career with the Bournemouth Symphony Orchestra, where he served as the principal conductor from 1988 to 1994, and is now its conductor laureate.
 He served for twelve seasons as Music Director of the Dallas Symphony Orchestra from 1994 to 2006, following which he was named Music Director Emeritus.
 From 2003 to 2017, he was Artistic Director of the Sommerfest concerts of the Minnesota Orchestra.